stevenrsewell/stevenrsewell/README.md

 A photography portfolio website featuring images captured by me.
 Website is styled with bootstrap. <br>
 [GitHub Respoitory](https://github.com/stevenrsewell/Photography)

-### JavaScript Applications
+### Javascript Applications
 Basic applications developed using HTML, CSS, and JavaScript <br>
 [GitHub Respoitory](https://www.github.com/stevenrsewell/Javascript-Applications)

 ### Password Generator
 Javascript application that generates a random password based on user-chosen criteria.
-The user has the option to copy the password to the clipboard. <br>
+The user has the option to copy the password to the clipboard.
+This application was created as part of the Full Stack Developer coding bootcamp I completed at the University of Texas.<br>
 [GitHub Respoitory](https://github.com/stevenrsewell/Password-Generator)

 ### Thunder Bolt Report